 Secrets is more exclusive, designed more for that ultra-high-end, all-inclusive romantic escape.
 You’d definitely consider Secrets more for a honeymoon or special getaway with your better half.

-The Westin, about an hour south of the Papagayo Peninsula isn’t a full adult-only place, but it does offer adult-only options.
+The Westin, about an hour South of the Papagayo Peninsula, isn’t a full adult-only place, but it does offer adult-only options.
 The Royal Beach service at the Westin is adult-only, with access to an adult-only pool area and club.
 You’ll still see children in other parts of the hotel, but if that doesn’t bother you, then the Westin offers a great option for you.

 Villa Buena Onda is not an all-inclusive resort in the strictest sense.
 When thinking of “all-inclusive,” most people think “anything you want, whenever you want it.”

 This extremely boutique includes all three meals a day and all drinks from a selected menu, including both alcoholic and non-alcoholic options.
 And if you’re looking for an adult-only break, this boutique, eight-room hotel is perfect.
-It’s the perfect balance between all-inclusive vacationing and a more intimate way of doing things.
+It’s the ideal balance between all-inclusive vacationing and a more intimate way of doing things.

 As a family man with a bunch of kids, I don’t get to stay in adult-only places too much.
 I’m that guy you see in the pool with children hanging off every limb, jumping and screaming.
 And you know what?
 I wouldn’t have it any other way.

 But sometimes even I want to take a break from them.
 It’s nothing personal.
 I want some romance time with my wife to decompress and recharge our relationship.
 Luckily, I live in Costa Rica and work as a travel agent.
-That means I don’t need to go to far to find a place, and I’ve checked them all out over the years.
+That means I don’t need to go too far to find a place, and I’ve checked them all out over the years.